essans/RasPi/docs/source/initialSetup.rst

 Additional OS configurations
 ----------------------------

-1) First we need to access and login to the raspi over wifi:
+1) Access and login to the raspi over wifi:

    * Login into the router portal (eg) ``http://192.168.1.1`` in order to determine which IP address the router has assigned to the new device that is now connected to the network.
 This can also be done using a network scanner.
 Then ssh into the pi: